 Richard Wolff recently wrote an article “Socialism and Workers’ Coops.”
 This article glosses over important points and offers, at best, an entirely vague notion of how workers’ coops fit a “socialist” conception of society.
 Wolff’s article is short, but it is typical of much of his writing.

 First off, he talks about “actually existing socialisms” without really pointing to any in particular.
 He mentions the “1917 Soviet revolution” so he at least includes the former USSR.
 So when he says “traditional socialisms” had “abandoned some limited efforts at democratizing enterprise structures relatively early and reverted to the employer-employee model of enterprise organization”, how do we know what he is referring to here?
 Wolff’s article is primarily directed at a Western audience, mostly in the USA.
 His stated goal is “identifying and evaluating missing elements [that] can provide today’s socialist movements with better means to surpass capitalism than earlier socialist movements had.”
 OK, then what exactly is he analyzing from the historical record?
 Is he, for instance, alluding to so-called “war communism” in the early USSR, which was implemented by Lenin in the face of a civil war and widespread famine in a nation of mostly peasants, largely illiterate, without significant industrialization?
 Or is he referring to the way that Stalin’s rise to power resulted in the outright murder of most of the “old Bolsheviks”?
 Hard to say.
-Kuzbass Autonomous Colony was founded by the USSR and exists to this day.
+Kuzbass Autonomous Colony was founded by the USSR and in some form exists to this day.
 It was the exception rather than the rule, but these points are meant to illustrate that Wolff is being so general as to allow him to make apples-to-oranges comparisons.
 What lessons should the modern-day USA, with its advanced industrialized economy and massive wealth—albeit in the face of tremendous inequality and attendant widespread poverty—learn from difficult tactical decisions that Lenin made during the unique circumstances of civil war, famine, and the absence of industrialization that prevailed during “war communism”?
 Or what lessons should the USA take from Mao’s China?
-These are actually important points, because the transition from an agrarian economy to an industrialized one took place in the USA during a period of legalized chattel slavery.
-Edward Baptist’s The Half Has Never Been Told alludes to a connection between chattel slavery and industrialization in the USA (though in a dubious identity politics/racialist way), just as Moshe Lewin’s The Soviet Century shows how Stalin’s gulag/mek system was a crucial part of the USSR’s industrialization.
+These are actually important points, because the transition from an agrarian economy to an industrialized one took place in the USA during a period of legalized chattel slavery, just as Moshe Lewin’s The Soviet Century shows how Stalin’s gulag/mek system was a crucial part of the USSR’s industrialization.
 In either locale, those are circumstances of the past, but they each represent hugely different circumstances from the present (recognizing that present circumstances continue to be influenced by those historical legacies).
 Wolff trades in rather empty historical generalizations here.
 While he deserves credit for suggesting that there were real achievements in “actually existing socialism”, his points about what was allegedly missing might be disingenuous strawman arguments when historical conditions show that such choices were impossible (Lars Lih’s scholarship is useful here, as is the fictional work of the writer Andrey Platonov).